The Eminem Show

-The Eminem Show is the fourth studio album by American rapper Eminem, released on May 26, 2002, through Aftermath Entertainment, Shady Records and Interscope Records.
+The Eminem Show is the fourth studio album by the American rapper Eminem, released on May 26, 2002, through Shady Records, Goliath Artists, Aftermath Entertainment, WEB Entertainment, and Interscope Records.
 Eminem produced most of the album himself, with additional production by Dr. Dre, Jeff Bass, and Mr. Porter.
 While Eminem's previous two albums explored the frustration of life among America's underclass, The Eminem Show marked a drastic thematic shift.
-Guest appearances include Obie Trice, D12, Dr. Dre, Nate Dogg, Dina Rae and Eminem's daughter, Hailie Jade.
+Guest appearances include Obie Trice, Paul Rosenberg, D12, Dr. Dre, Nate Dogg, Dina Rae and Eminem's daughter, Hailie Jade.

 The Eminem Show's themes are predominantly based on Eminem's prominence in hip-hop culture, as well as his ambivalent thoughts of fame.
 It also features political commentary on the United States, including references to 9/11, Osama bin Laden, the war on terror, President George W. Bush, Lynne Cheney and Tipper Gore.
 It notably also incorporates a heavier use of rap rock than Eminem's previous albums.
 Due to its less satirical and shock factor lyrical approach, The Eminem Show was regarded as Eminem's most personal album at the time and a step back from the Slim Shady alter ego.
 The album was widely considered the most anticipated album of 2002.

 The Eminem Show debuted at number one on the Billboard 200 and stood there for six non-consecutive weeks.
-It sold over 1.3 million copies in its second week in the US, where it registered a full week of sales.
-It also topped the UK Albums Chart for five consecutive weeks and topped the charts in 16 other countries.
-It produced four commercially successful singles, "Without Me", "Cleanin' Out My Closet", "Superman", and "Sing for the Moment", and it features one of his most popular songs, "'Till I Collapse".
-The album was a critical success, with praise directed at Eminem's mature, introspective lyricism and the album's experimental production.
-Several publications named it the best album of 2002 and among the best albums of the 2000s.
+It sold over 1.3 million copies in its second week in the United States, where it registered a full week of sales.
+It also topped the UK Albums Chart for five consecutive weeks and topped the charts in sixteen other countries.
+It produced four commercially successful singles, "Without Me", "Cleanin' Out My Closet", "Superman", and "Sing for the Moment".
+The album was a widespread critical success, with praise directed at Eminem's mature, introspective lyricism and the album's experimental production.
+Often debated as Eminem's best work, several publications named The Eminem Show the best album of 2002 and among the best albums of the 2000s.

 The Eminem Show was both the best-selling album of 2002 in the United States and the best-selling album worldwide of 2002.
-The album has since been certified 12× platinum by the Recording Industry Association of America (RIAA), and its worldwide sales of 27 million copies make it one of the best-selling albums of all time, the second-best-selling album of the 21st century, and the best-selling hip hop album of all time.
+The album has since been certified 12× platinum by the Recording Industry Association of America (RIAA), and its worldwide sales of 27 million copies make it one of the best-selling albums of all time, the third best-selling album of the 21st century, and the best-selling hip hop album of all time.
 At the 2003 Grammy Awards, it was nominated for Album of the Year and won Best Rap Album, while "Without Me" won Best Music Video.